 Let’s Not Forget About Virginia Tech!

 As part of the state’s promise to Amazon that it would double the number of graduates with degrees in computer science and related fields, Virginia Tech has announced plans to open “Innovation Campus” in the nearby Potomac Yards neighborhood (less than two miles from Amazon’s new home).
-This one million square-foot campus, estimated to cost $1 billion, will focus on graduate-level education, bringing together academica, research, and industry.
+This one-million-square-foot campus, estimated to cost $1 billion, will focus on graduate-level education, bringing together academic, research, and industry.
 Both students and faculty will live and work on the campus.
-Virginia Tech’s goal is for Innovation Campus to be a “collaborative magnet for leading tech talent, research, and education” with programs focused on computer science and software engineering.
+Virginia Tech’s goal is for its Innovation Campus to be a “collaborative magnet for leading tech talent, research, and education” with programs focused on computer science and software engineering.
 The campus will include 300,000 square feet of academic space and R&D facilities, 250,000 square feet for partner startups and corporate facilities, student and faculty housing, plus retail and support spaces.